 Horsham Park Pond Project

-From summer 2021 until autumn 2022 we are undertaking essential maintenance and improvement work to improve the health of Horsham Park Pond.
+From summer 2021 until spring 2023 we have been undertaking essential maintenance and improvement work to improve the health of Horsham Park Pond.

-The pond has now become heavily silted which reduces its capacity for storage.
+The pond had become heavily silted, which reduces its capacity for storage.
 De-silting of the pond is a regular requirement to maintain capacity.
-In addition, the sluice requires repair.
+In addition, the sluice required repair.

-The project will include the dredging and excavation of silt that will be deposited in the park, near to the pond for a period of at least nine months to dry out.
+The project has included the dredging and excavation of silt that was deposited in the park, near to the pond for a period of at least nine months to dry out.
 This was then spread out on-site (to reduce cost and environmental impact) and seeded.
 We then installed a new fence which included hedgehog holes and new gates.

 The first stage of preparation work started on July 26 2021.

 All works will be undertaken with as little physical impact and long-term effect on the park as possible.